octo-technology/OpenTezos/docs/michelson/examples.md

 ![](../../static/img/michelson_example_lambdaexec_execution.svg)
 <small className="figure">FIGURE 3: Illustration of the execution of a lambda</small>

-### Example 4 : Computing a sum with `LOOP_LEFT`
+### Example 4: Computing a sum with `LOOP_LEFT`

 The following smart contract illustrates the `LOOP_LEFT` instruction usage.
-It takes an integer as parameter and computes the sum from zero to the given integer.
+It takes an integer as the parameter and computes the sum from zero to the given integer.

 ```js
 parameter int ;